-* If it was such a big deal that all Parish boys go to the same boarding school generation after generation, why did Alan's parents waited with telling him about that until few days before sending him there?
-Wouldn't it be a lot easier if he grew up knowing it from his earliest days, so going to this school would just seem perfectly natural to him?
+* If it was such a big deal that all Parrish boys go to the same boarding school generation after generation, why did Alan's parents wait to tell him about that until a few days before sending him there?
+Wouldn't it be a lot easier if he grew up knowing about it from his earliest days, so going to this school would just seem perfectly natural to him?

-** A family tradition such as this is definitely something Alan knows about having probably heard stories about his father, grandfather, and (if he has any) uncles' youth.
+** A family tradition such as this is definitely something Alan knows about having probably heard stories about his father, grandfather, and uncle's youth.
 It's really a foregone conclusion that doesn't need much explanation.

-* This is probably the question we asked ourselves two hundred times, but why Van Pelt is so obsessed to catch Alan.
-Is he bound to the rules of the game to hunt the one who rolled the dice (it's also mentioned by him) or maybe there were some conflict between him and Alan when he was still in the jungle ?
+* This is probably the question we asked ourselves two hundred times, but why is Van Pelt so obsessed with catching Alan.
+Is he bound to the rules of the game to hunt the one who rolled the dice (it's also mentioned by him) or was there some conflict between him and Alan when he was still in the jungle?